Flossychy/End-to-End-Microsoft-Security-Project-with-Azure-Sentinel-Defender-Suite/README.md

 - **Microsoft Defender for Cloud Apps** – app visibility, control, and shadow IT detection.
 - **Microsoft Defender for Endpoint** – endpoint detection & response (EDR) for Windows and Linux machines.
 - **Microsoft Defender for Identity** – Active Directory identity monitoring to detect compromised accounts and insider threats.
-- **Azure Active Directory (Entra ID)** – cloud-based identity and access management for users and applications.
+- **Microsoft Entra ID** – cloud-based identity and access management for users and applications.
 - **On-Premises Domain Controller (Windows Server 2022)** – for Active Directory authentication and GPO management.
 - **Ubuntu Linux VM** – integrated into the domain to test cross-platform security visibility.
 ---